yin-andrew/EventRight/README.md

 # EventRight

-EventRight is a web application where users can find local events to attend.
-EventRight is a full stack clone of [Eventbrite](https://www.eventbrite.com/)
+EventRight is a full stack clone of [Eventbrite](https://www.eventbrite.com/) where users can find events in San Francisco to attend.

 [Live link to EventRight](https://event-right.herokuapp.com/#/)